joshbegley/nyt-latest/README.md

 `Scroll down for hints and conversation about the puzzle for Saturday, Aug.
 8, 2026.`\
 https://www.nytimes.com/2026/08/07/crosswords/wordle-review-1876.html

-**Live Updates: Slow but Steady Jobs Market Faces Its Latest Test**\
+**Live Updates: U.S. Job Market Shows Unexpected Loss**\
-`U.S. employers have added a solid number of jobs and the unemployment rate has held firm in recent months.
-New data for July is due for release on Friday.`\
+`Businesses shed 23,000 jobs in July in the face of renewed tariffs and higher costs driven by war in the Middle East.`\
 https://www.nytimes.com/live/2026/08/07/business/jobs-report-economy

 **Several People Dead in Thailand School Shooting**\